Distance: 10.1 miles

 The hike starts from the upper parking lot of Taos Ski Valley.

-The hike begins on the east side of the main parking lot of the Taos Ski Valley.
+The hike begins on the east side of the main parking lot of the Taos Ski Valley, about hundred yards up the small road (towards the Bavarian) from where you parked.
 The Wheeler Peak Trail – Trail #90 climbs steeply, paralleling a small creek.
 There are a few other trails that cross the main trail, but remain along the creek climbing upstream on its west side.
 The trail switchbacks at a signed turn and then crosses over the creek to the east side.

 Quickly after crossing the creek, the trail comes to a junction with the Long Canyon Trail – Trail #63.
 Take the sharp left to follow the Long Canyon Trail, which veers back to the creek.
 Staying on the east side of the stream, the trail climbs steeply above the creek for the next mile before returning briefly and leveling off just before a clearing.
 This is the last best place to get water for a number of miles.